kevnwei/draw-polygon-over-image/README.md

 # draw-polygon-over-image
 Draw rectangle and polygon over image using canvas, depend on jquery only, import and export json string.

+# note

+for the scale feature, just fit for 2:1 size image only currently. will be updated later.

 # usage
 <pre>
 function cb(ret) {